 What To Look For In A Reliable Logistics Company

-Now that you know how to prepare for the unexpected disruptions in your supply chain.
-But with so many logistics companies out there, how should you decide on who to partner with?
+At this point, you should have a pretty good idea of how to prepare for any unexpected supply chain disruptions.
+But with so many logistics companies to choose from, how should you decide on who to partner with?

 Here is our list of what to look for in a logistics and expedite partner: